rchu02/ACIT-2420-Assignment-1/README.md

 	- `tmux`: Terminal multiplier[^3].
 - `disable_root`: This determines if root login is disabled or not[^5].

+6. **Paste your SSH key inside Cloud-init**

-6. Once again you need to get your SSH key using `cat ~/.ssh/doctl-key.pub`.
+Once again you need to get your SSH key using `cat ~/.ssh/doctl-key.pub`.
 Now copy the key and once again run `nvim cloud-init` and paste your key inside the `ssh-authorized-keys` like,
 ```
 ssh-authorized-keys:
       - ssh-ed25519 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA name